jovotech/jovo-framework/docs/04_app-logic/01_routing/README.md

     'incomingIntentName' : 'mappedIntentName'
 };

-// Use setter
-app.setIntentMap(myIntentMap);

-// Use setConfig
+// Use constructor
 const config = {
     intentMap: myIntentMap,
     // Other configurations
 };

+// Use setter
+app.setIntentMap(myIntentMap);
 ```

 This is useful especially for platform-specific, built-in intents.
 One example could be Amazon’s standard intent when users ask for help: `AMAZON.HelpIntent`.
 You could create a similar intent on Dialogflow called `HelpIntent` and then do the matching with the Jovo `intentMap`.